DOC NYC Executive Director

 Ruth is a spanish filmmaker, curator and PhD Candidate at Universidad Autónoma de Madrid.
 With 13 years of experience in the audiovisual field in Spain, UK and the USA; her work has been shown theatrically, and recognized at international film festivals and museums.
 As a programer she has collaborated with film festivals and screening series in Madrid, London and New York.

 A fan of arts and expression, Sarah has found great joy working in the film festival world.
-Besides coordinating communications for DOC NYC, Modo is also a producer on Pure Nonfiction and runs operations for Stranger than Fiction.
-Previously, she worked at the Montclair Film Festival and Argot Pictures.
+Besides coordinating communications for DOC NYC, she is also a producer on Pure Nonfiction and runs operations for Stranger than Fiction.
+Previously, Sarah worked at the Montclair Film Festival and Argot Pictures.
 She holds a BA from Montclair State University in Television and Digital Media.